Ralim/IronOS/Documentation/DebugMenu.md

 This is the raw tip reading in μV.
 This can be used when assessing the calibration routines for example.

+### Tip Off

+This is the offset resulting from the Cold Junction Compensation Calibration.

 ### CTip

 This is the tip temperature in degrees Celsius.